QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

 - Uninstall QWT 4.1.69-1, using the standard procedure from the system control panel of Windows.
 This will most likely result in a crash with the error INACCESSIBLE BOOT DEVICE, especially if the PV drivers were installed with QWT.

-- Restart Windows again, hitting the F8 key, select the restart menu, and then select a start in safe mode.
+- Restart Windows again, hitting the :kbd:`F8` key, select the restart menu, and then select a start in safe mode.

 - The system will start again, but in a rather useless way.
 Just shut it down and reboot again.

 - Now Windows will start normally.
-Check in the control panel, if there are any Xen drivers left.
+Check within the control panel if there are any Xen drivers left.
 If so, uninstall them.

 - In the Windows device manager, check if there is still a (probably non-working) Xen PV disk device.
 If so, uninstall it.